-Paul M. Gelb represents mid-market clients with revenues ranging between $50-100 million in complex business matters.
-They span industries, including fashion, real estate, and health care.
+Paul M. Gelb represents clients in all aspects of their businesses including data use and privacy, technology transactions, e-commerce, and real estate.
 He provides business and regulatory counsel and, when necessary, litigates on their behalf in state and federal courts.

 Paul has also represented clients in a variety of land use litigation and regulatory matters arising under the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the Federal Land Policy and Management Act (FLPMA), the Endangered Species Act (ESA), and the National Historic Preservation Act (NHPA).